-- 1. Chemical non-health (aesthetic): The aesthetics of drinking water are generally not health-related; but consumers can easily detect them, so they may significantly affect perceptions of water quality and acceptability. - 2.
+- Chemical non-health (aesthetic): The aesthetics of drinking water are generally not health-related; but consumers can easily detect them, so they may significantly affect perceptions of water quality and acceptability. - 2.
 Chemical-acute poses an immediate unacceptable health risk if present at concentration values exceeding the numerical limits specified by the SANS 241. - 3.
 Chemical-chronic poses an unacceptable health risk if ingested over an extended period if present at concentration values exceeding the numerical limits specified by the SANS 241. - 4.
 Microbiological: The monitoring and determination of diseases causing waterborne microorganisms (e.g. viruses, bacteria and protozoa) in drinking water.
-Most disease-causing organisms occur in ambient waters through faecal contamination, for example from runoff of faecal draining from land or from sewage discharges.
-Therefore, microbiological water analysis is mainly based on the concept of faecal indicator bacteria.
+Most disease-causing organisms occur in ambient waters through faecal contamination, for example from runoff of faecal draining from land or from sewage discharges.124 Therefore, microbiological water analysis is mainly based on the concept of faecal indicator bacteria.
 It is used as measure of water treatment operational efficacy. - 5.
 Disinfectant residual: Disinfection refers to application of chemicals for the inactivation of microorganisms in drinking water.
-Inactivation means that the microorganism is rendered not capable of reproduction, that its DNA is damaged or other parts are damaged to the extent that it cannot replicate itself.
-The presence of residual disinfectant (i.e. chlorine) in water means that a sufficient amount of the chlorine was added initially to the water to inactivate microorganisms.
+Inactivation means that the microorganism is rendered not capable of reproduction, that its DNA is damaged or other parts are damaged to the extent that it cannot replicate itself.125 The presence of residual disinfectant (i.e. chlorine) in water means that a sufficient amount of the chlorine was added initially to the water to inactivate microorganisms. - 6.
+Operational refers to water quality determinands that are essential for assessing the efficient operation of treatment systems and the risk of the water infrastructure.